jkirkwin/Custom-Compiler/README.md

 which contains the type checking and semantic analysis logic.
 Certain issues like missing return statements in complex branching structures are not checked at this stage due to their complexity.

+## Back-end architecture

+An intermediate representation is prescribed by the instructor.
+It defines the IR format to be used to generate bytecode for the JVM.
+The IR is designed specifically to make this translation process feasible on the course's tight schedule by making it reasonably similar in structure to Java bytecode.

+After semantic checking is complete (assuming there are no errors), the `ir.IRVisitor` class is used to traverse the AST to produce an `ir.IRProgram` object.
+To create the intermediate representation instructions, this object can be printed to a .ir file.
+In the final assignment, the `IRProgram` will be compiled into a Jasmin .j file which can then be used to create a class file by invoking Jasmin.

 ## Tooling

 Lexing and parser generation is handled by ANTLR.
 Note that version 3.5.2 of ANTLR was used for pedagogical reasons.
 Current versions of ANTLR (4+) will not work with this source code package.